nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 1a.
 The assessment does not exist.

     * 1a1.
-AcademyDirectory shows an error message.
+Academy Directory shows an error message.
     * 1a2.
-AcademyDirectory requests for the user to try another assessment.
+Academy Directory requests for the user to try another assessment.

       Use case resumes at step 1.